sentientglitch/sentientglitch/README.md

 ☆ minor (16) - if ur over 18 you can interact if you want

-☆ im a ponytowner yep (if you couldnt guess)

 ☆ i like to sit around and make skins lol

 ☆ im a big pokemon fan and i like pokepastas